25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 Bronde (the blend of blonde and brunette) gets a golden upgrade here.
 This shade is ideal for those who love warmth but don’t want to go full-blonde.
 Its soft golden lightness scattered through a natural brunette base.

 It looks expensive, effortless, and it’s incredibly low-maintenance.
 If you want a golden blonde look without bleaching your whole head, this is your best bet.
-Use a deep conditioning mask weekly to keep the bronde tones glossy and healthy.
+Use the K18 Leave-In Molecular Repair Mask once a week to keep the bronde glossy.

 Dimensional bronde hair with subtle golden blonde hues.